 How do you select or profile data from our UK small business directory?

 For example, let’s say that you are a wholesale potato supplier.

-There are three main types of products and service we help clients sell:
+There are three main types of products and service we help clients sell to the SME sector:

 - fixed cost products and services